fabiankachlock/xpeer-server/README.md

 4. Optional: Run `go build -o xpeer-server pkg/xpeer/main.go` to create an executable which can be run via `./xpeer-server`

 (You can use the shell scripts in the `./scripts` folder alternatively)

+## Clients

+Currently only a client implementation for the web in Javascript is available.
+You can find it [here](https://github.com/fabiankachlock/xpeer-client/).